Meet the Team

 "FOOD!
 And not grocery food.
 I LOVE eating out: fast food, sit-down restaurants, movie-theater hotdogs, baseball-stadium hotdogs, Sam's Club hotdogs...I digress.
 I don't mind cooking, but it takes time and often feels like the 7 minutes I spend eating what took me over an hour to cook isn't worth it.
 I grew up poor, so when I was in college, I'd spend $3 here, $5 there on fast food because it was cheap, and I only had like $10 in my account at all times.
 The first time I sat down to budget, I found out I was spending over $400 a month on my "cheap" food!
 So I got in the habit of giving myself eat-out money in my budget that I can track so I actually KNOW how much I'm spending, which is usually the same amount or more than I give myself for groceries.
 And that's ok."

-Sarah Metzger headshot
+Sarah Alvarado Metzger headshot

-Sarah E. Metzger
+Sarah Alvarado Metzger

-Sarah Metzger is Assistant Director of Curriculum and Instruction at the Penn State Sokolov-Miller Family Financial & Life Skills Center.
+Sarah Alvarado Metzger is Assistant Director of Curriculum and Instruction at the Penn State Sokolov-Miller Family Financial & Life Skills Center.
 She is a native of Chicagoland and holds a B.A. in Secondary Education from DePaul University and an M.A. in Educational Leadership from Northeastern Illinois University.
 Sarah has over a decade of experience teaching learners in secondary, post-secondary, and professional settings.
 She specializes in instructional design and delivery, support for learners, and educational technology.
 As lead presenter, Sarah oversees the workshop and first-year seminar programs.
 She is committed to helping Penn State students meet their financial and academic goals through customized, authentic learning experiences.

 Money Question for Sarah: Love or Money?